-The key point is that many different types of insight data can be stored for each contact, and structured in a way of your choosing.
+The key point is that many different types of Insight data can be stored for each contact, and structured in the way you choose.

-Once insight data is stored against your contacts, you can use the website to write queries to segment your contacts against this data and create new address books.
-This will enable you to send targeted, personalised campaigns based upon your contacts’ transactional history and habits.
-Using the above examples, you will be able to run segmentations based on bids made, countries visited and likes and dislikes.
+Once Insight data is stored against your contacts, you can use our segment tool to segment your contacts using this data and create new address books.
+This will enable you to send targeted, personalised campaigns based upon your contacts’ transactional history, habits and/or preferences.
+Using the above examples, you'll be able to run segments based upon bids made, countries visited, and likes and dislikes.

-This gets rather technical!
-But if you’re game and want to know more, read this developer-oriented guide.
-It’s more likely, however, that you will probably want to leave it for your developer to read and then possibly explain to you in much friendlier terms!
+This is where it gets more technical!
+But if you’re game and want to know more, read this developer-oriented guide on Insight data.
+It’s more likely, however, that you'll probably want to leave it for your developer to read and then explain to you in much friendlier terms!

-Given the nature of insight data storage, you will probably want to spend some time with your developer thinking about how your insight data needs to work for you.
+Given the nature of Insight data storage, you'll probably want to spend some time with your developer thinking about how your Insight data needs to work for you.
 A little bit of planning will go a long way!
 What sort of data do you want to store?
 How might you want to extend this data as you move forward?

 The point to remember is that you don’t want to become backed into a corner by initiating a schema that will prove constrictive.